 If the financial transaction tax is introduced, under current published proposals financial institutions and certain other parties would be required to pay tax on transactions in financial instruments with parties (including, with respect to the EU-wide proposal, its affiliates) located in the FTT-zone.
 The proposed FTT has very broad scope and could, if introduced in its current form, apply to certain dealings in the Shares in certain circumstances.
 It is a tax on derivatives transactions (such as hedging activities) as well as on securities transactions, i.e. it applies to trading in instruments such as shares and bonds.
 The initial issue of instruments such as shares and bonds is exempt from financial transaction tax in the current Commission's Proposal.
 This means that the issuance and subscription of the Shares should not become subject to financial transaction tax.
 Under current proposals the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
 Generally, it would apply to certain dealings in the Shares where at least one party is a financial institution, and at least one party is established in a participating Member State.
-A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.
+A financial institution may be, or be deemed to be, "established" in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.